-When Moses comes down from the mountain, he sees what has happened with the Israelites and, in a burst of anger, shatters the tablets.
+When Moses came down from the mountain, he saw what had happened with the Israelites and, in a burst of anger, shattered the tablets.

 Despite my desire to do good, my actions caused immense stress to my loved ones.
 The guilt and shame I felt was crushing, but I know I never meant to cause harm.
 This is why I must believe that trauma and hypervigilance were what led to negative results.